biganfa/php-audit/README.md

 *	Code review.
 *	Implementing PhpAudit for other database systems.

-You can contribute to this project in many ways
+You can contribute to this project in many ways:
 *	Fork this project on [GitHub](https://github.com/SetBased/php-audit) and create a pull request.
 *	Create an [issue](https://github.com/SetBased/php-audit/issues/new) on GitHub.
 *	Asking critical questions.
 *	Contacting us at [Gitter](https://gitter.im/SetBased/php-audit).

+# Support

+If you are having issues, please let us know.
+Contact us at [Gitter](https://gitter.im/SetBased/php-audit) or create an issue on [GitHub](https://github.com/SetBased/php-audit/issues/new).

+For commercial support, please contact us at info@setbased.nl.

 # Limitations